Ida B. Wells-Barnett's Birthday July 16

 Be sure to be counted in the 2020 U.S. Census count.
 Now is the time to submit your information, if you haven't yet.

-Submit your 2020 U.S. Census information so that a census take won't have to visit your home in May.
+Submit your 2020 U.S. Census information so that a census take won't have to visit your home.
 Respond in one of three ways: online, by phone, or by mail.
 It's quick and easy.

 Tip: Learn how to avoid 2020 U.S. Census fraud and scams.
 See their fraud web page here.